dmuiruri/aws/README.md

 If a file is saved (save icon or key press) the metadata is changed to show that the file has been modified even though no new content has been added or removed.
 This can either be a desirable feature or cause unnecessary bandwidth consumption in a large deployment.
+Perhaps a more elegent solution would be to have some system timers that would fireup when and if a file changes instead of a busy loop.